happybobo/checkboxlink/README.md

 NOTE : Excel does not reload automatically, so you need to close/open Excel Book after tapping 'Edit ...' to check latest status.

 # Idea
+Excel allows you to *__link__* a checkbox to a value of the cell.

 If you look at the Row 33-36 of sample.xls and sample.xlsx, there are boolean text entries.
 Those entries are *__linked__* to checkboxes located up 32 rows.
-LibXL needs to only interact with the boolean text fields, and Excel automatically reflect the result on checkboxes.
+LibXL needs to only interact with the boolean text fields, and Excel automatically reflect the result to corresponding checkboxes.

 This idea only works "if there is one checkbox corresponiding to one cell".
-(So far from templates, it seems to be the case.)
+But so far from templates, it seems to be the case.

 # Key part to look
 * `ExcelHandleViewController.m` line 88-108.
-Here it toggle boolean values
+Here app toggles boolean entries via libXL.
-* The macro to link checkboxes to the cells below 32 rows (it just needs to run once) :
+* The macro to link checkboxes to the cells below 32 rows (it just needs to run once before form gets bundled into the app) :
 ```
 Sub LinkCheckBoxes()
   Dim chk As CheckBox